themefisher/timer-hugo/README.md

 Timer Hugo is designed by Themefisher team and contributed by <a href="https://github.com/themefisher/timer-hugo/graphs/contributors" target="_blank">these Contributors</a> .

+**The images are only for demonstration purpose, Please don't use those images.**

 ## Table of Contents

 - [Demo](#demo)